gamingrobot/blog-examples/MemoryLeaker/Readme.md

 # Memory Leaker

-This is a simplified example of the [bug](https://github.com/canton7/RestEase/pull/84/) in RestEase
+This is a simplified example of this [bug](https://github.com/canton7/RestEase/pull/84/) in RestEase